Climatically Speaking: The Best Stories on Climate, Food, Science and Culture, (3rd ed.)

 Welcome to Climatically Speaking.
 Before I share today's stories, I would like to remind my subscribers that updated versions of these posts are always on my website.
 Simply open the email and click on the title.
-I'm only suggesting this option because sometimes I make mistakes, as in the most recent edition of Climatically Speaking when I used the phrase "comprised of."
+I'm suggesting this option because, sometimes, I make mistakes, as in the most recent edition of Climatically Speaking when I used the phrase "comprised of."
 That's incorrect—my bad.
-I fixed the mistake on my website, but, unfortunately, emails are eternal, mistakes and all.
+Even though I changed the wording on my website, emails are eternal, mistakes and all.
 I wasn't joking about my editor having taken off for the hills!
 But enough of that: Today's edition comprises a selection of thought-provoking stories, a few of which might surprise you.

 climate, environment and energy

 All that glitters is not gold; or, rather, not all green technology is as green as it might seem.
 For example, many supporters of renewable energy have assumed that energy storage makes it possible to use more renewable energy while reducing greenhouse gas emissions.
 But as David Roberts reports for Vox, energy storage actually increases carbon emissions, because of the way it's utilized in the U.S.

 But it doesn't have to be that way.
 As Roberts notes, the Institute for Policy Integrity published a report with guidelines on how to make energy storage carbon friendly.
 Because I'm not comfortable summarizing technical information, I suggest you take a look at Roberts' article for the details.
 It's really good.